Leagues will usually provide some equipment, but players will be often be expected to bring some of their own gear. Leagues or teams typically have

 In choosing a glove, parents should try to balance quality with cost.
 Remind them that while youth baseball gloves shouldn't be a major expense, gloves made of leather parts are more durable and provide better protection.
 In addition, the way leather stretches over time to form a "pocket" in the glove will help balls stay inside rather than bounce out [source: Youth Baseball Basics].
 Be aware that gloves vary in size and that there are different types of gloves for some positions [source: Sheetz].

-For more information on coaching Little League baseball, check out the links on the next page.
+For more information on coaching Little League baseball, check out the links below.